weecology/lab-manual/content/docs/gainesville/local-attractions.md

 ---
 title: Things to do in Gainesville
 type: book
+summary: >
+  Fun things to do in and around Gainesville
 ---

 ## Things to do when family and friends visit Gainesville